U.S. Federal Power Program Issue Brief (PDF)

 Federal hydropower and the PMAs are critical, though often overlooked, elements of the nation’s power supply.
 Each PMA is unique in its authorizing statutes and the challenges it faces.

 WAPA – WAPA’s customers have long-term contracts for a fixed amount of power.
 Unfortunately, the protracted drought in the West has caused reservoir levels to drop precipitously, thereby reducing the production of WAPA-marketed hydropower at several Bureau of Reclamation projects.
 It is possible that reservoir levels may drop so low that hydropower production is no longer possible.
 To make up for this reduction or even loss of hydropower production, customers must buy replacement power on the wholesale energy market.
 This means that public power utilities and other WAPA customers are paying twice: once for the ongoing capital repayment and operation and maintenance of the Reclamation project that is unable to produce the contracted amount of hydropower and again for the cost of replacement power.
-As not-for-profit electric utilities, increased costs are shouldered directly by public power customers at a time when the country is already facing high inflation and energy prices.
+As not-for-profit electric utilities, increased costs are shouldered directly by public power customers.

-BPA – The United States and Canada agreed to the Columbia River Treaty in 1964 for the mutual development of the Columbia River power and flood control systems.
-Under the Treaty, the U.S. provides payments to Canada, called the Canadian Entitlement (CE), in the form of returned power generation.
+BPA – The United States and Canada agreed to the Columbia River Treaty (CRT) in 1964 for the mutual development of the Columbia River power and flood control systems.
+Under the treaty, the U.S. provides payments to Canada, called the Canadian Entitlement (CE), in the form of returned power generation.
 The CE amount is calculated using a formula from 1961, which was based on the expected improvement to U.S. hydropower generation capability due to Canadian storage.
 Today, these calculations exceed the actual benefits of coordinated operations by an estimated 70-90 percent.
 An equitable rebalancing of this problem is worth more than a billion dollars to U.S. consumers at a time when many are already facing rising energy prices.
+In July 2024, the United States and Canada agreed to an agreement in principle to modernize the CRT.
+Talks between the two nations continue but have been complicated by ongoing trade negotiations between the two nations.
 APPA urges Congress to press the State Department and the entire negotiating team working under National Security Council officials to move faster on renegotiating the treaty with a particular emphasis on rebalancing the power provisions between the U.S. and Canada.

-non-hydropower related projects.
-Yet, the Corps’ cost accounting proposes to report to SEPA hundreds of millions in costs that should be borne by other project purposes.
-APPA supports efforts to improve the transparency in accounting for costs to ensure that hydropower customers are not asked to bear costs unrelated to hydropower production.
+SEPA – There have been increasing instances in recent years of assigning non-hydropower related costs to hydropower customers at multi-purpose dams.
+This practice has been most visible at SEPA projects.
+APPA supports efforts to improve transparency in accounting for costs to ensure that hydropower customers are not asked to bear costs unrelated to hydropower production.

 APPA Contact